City of Deltona

 Agreement.
 Maverick and Creative are willing to execute a General

-future claims for damages related to the Litigation in exchange for the
+and future claims for damages related to the Litigation in exchange

 B.